windmill-labs/windmilldocs/docs/integrations/0_integrations_on_windmill.md

-# Integrations & How to Create Them
+# Creating integrations on Windmill

 Integrations are key on Windmill as they allow databases (internal & external) and service providers to interact.